 Our named executive officers did not participate in, or otherwise receive any benefits under, any pension, retirement or deferred compensation plan sponsored by us during 2022 other than our 401(k) plan described below.
 During 2022, our named executive officers were eligible to participate in our employee benefit plans, including health insurance and group life insurance benefits, on the same basis as our other employees.
 We maintain a safe harbor 401(k) plan that provides eligible employees with an opportunity to save for retirement on a tax advantaged basis.
 Eligible employees are able to defer eligible compensation up to certain limits of the Internal Revenue Code of 1986, as amended, which are updated annually.
 The 401(k) plan also provides that we will make non-elective contributions to each participant's account totaling to 3% of the participant's eligible compensation.
-We generally do not provide other perquisites or personal benefits to our named executive officers in 2022.
+We generally do not provide other perquisites or personal benefits except in limited circumstances, and we did not provide any such perquisites or personal benefits to our named executive officers in 2022.